Helping Your Child Retain Learning Over Summer Vacation

 - Reading is always a good way to exercise the mind and practice skills your child gained from the previous school year.
 Have your child set aside some time each day for reading a book they find interesting.
 This could be for 15-30 minutes depending on their age and abilities.
 Many local libraries have summer reading incentive programs for children to earn prizes.
 There are also national and regional programs that may interest your child.
 To find a list of them, click here.
 If your little one is too young to read, make some time to read aloud to them instead.
 This will help build their language skills and possibly a lifetime love for reading.

 The best way to encourage your child’s interest in subjects they learned in school is too help them find ways to continue exploring these topics.
 For example, if your child began learning a musical instrument, have them review the music they already know and also have them practice a new piece.
 If your child took an interest in learning about how plants grow, they could plant flowers or vegetables themselves and take care of them over the summer.
-Summer does not mean learning stops, so be sure to learn and discover new things every day.
+Summer can be full of new experiences; help children learn and discover new things every day over their break from school.